LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 Service
 ~~~~~~~

-Service APIs are used to manage networks for pods.
+Service APIs are used to manage networks for Pods.
 [21]

 -  core

    -  Endpoints = View simple information about the running Kubernetes networking objects.
-   -  Service = Manage internal access to a pod.
+   -  Service = Manage internal access to a Pod.

 -  discovery.k8s.io